Format JSON Online logoMobile Menu

 Excel doesn't natively support JSON files, but there are several ways to import JSON data into Excel for analysis and manipulation.

-Method 1: Convert JSON to CSV (Recommended)
+Method 1: Convert JSON to Excel (Recommended)

-2. Download the generated CSV file
+2. Download the generated Excel file

 3. Open Excel and go to File → Open